croningp/Rx1st/README.md

 tar xvf exploration_data.tar.xz
 ```

-5. Launch Jupyter lab, where you can open the included `Exploration.ipynb` notebook.
+5. Launch Jupyter lab, where you can open the included Jupyter notebooks (see below).
 ```shell
 jupyter lab
 ```

 ## Reproducing manuscript figures
-The Jupyter notebook `Exploration.ipynb` contains the code to reproduce the figures in the manuscript linked below.
+- The Jupyter notebook `Rx1st.ipynb` contains the code to reproduce the figures in the manuscript linked below.
+- `Novelty estimation.ipynb` and `Chemical space modelling.ipynb` contain the cheminformatic analysis the novelty and unpredictability of the trimer discovery, respectively.

 ## Publications
 - D. Caramelli, et al. _A Reactivity First Approach to Autonomous Discovery of New Chemistry_ ([preprint])